Accommodations and Interim Measures

 (4) when the results become final.

-Throughout the process, a Complainant will never be required to face or interact with the Respondent directly.
+Throughout the process, a Complainant is not required to face or interact with the Respondent directly.
 The student conduct process provides a prompt, fair, and impartial investigation and resolution to complaints.
 The University officials involved in the process have received annual training on the conduct process and specialized training surrounding sexual misconduct, dating violence, domestic violence, and stalking cases.
 These officials include investigators, hearing officers, staff advisors, and appellate officers.